zofe/auth-module/README.md

 The module has a configuration file that allows you to define roles, permissions, and the relationship between them.

-After possibly adjusting them to your needs a seeder will allow you to create the entire authentication system.

-The editable configuration is provided in ./config/permission.php
+The editable configuration is provided in ./config/permission.php Then you need to run the provided seeder.

 these features are based on the library: https://github.com/spatie/laravel-permission